amrzhd/EEGNet/README.md

 - matplotlib >= 2.2.3

 ## Citing the Author
-If you use this code or the EEGNet model architecture in your work, please cite the following paper:
+If you use this code or the EEGNet model architecture in your work, please cite the original paper of the orignal model:

 [Vernon J Lawhern, Amelia J Solon, Nicholas R Waytowich, Stephen M Gordon, Chou P Hung, Brent J Lance.
 EEGNet: a compact convolutional neural network for EEG-based brain–computer interfaces.
 Journal of Neural Engineering, 2018.](https://iopscience.iop.org/article/10.1088/1741-2552/aace8c)